 - Timbre makes a particular instrument unique and helps to develop a distinct singing voice.

-Hope you found the ways of developing singing tone efficiently from this article.
+I hope you will find ways of developing a singing tone efficiently from this article.